apache/nuttx/README.txt

   Integrating with Windows Tools
   ------------------------------
-  If you want to integrate with Windows native tools, then you will need deal with the same kind of craziness as with integrating Cygwin with native toolchains.
-But when you select a Windows native toolchain, the NuttX build system should deal with most that craziness for you.
-But not all, see the section "Cygwin Build Problems" below.
+  If you want to integrate with Windows native tools, then you would need deal with the same kind of craziness as with integrating Cygwin with native toolchains, see the section "Cygwin Build Problems" below.

-  WARNING:  Do not use Windows native tools with Ubuntu under Windows.
+  However, there is currently no build support for using Windows native tools with Ubuntu under Windows.
 This tool combination is made to work with Cygwin through the use of the 'cygpath -w' tool that converts paths from say '/cydrive/c/Program Files' to 'C:\Program Files'.
 There is, however, no corresponding tool to convert '/mnt/c/Program Files' in the Ubuntu environment.

 INSTALLATION
 ^^^^^^^^^^^^